-NETL's Crosscutting Research Program matures novel technologies for commercialization that can enhance new and existing fossil-fired power plants.
-Six research and development (R&D) programs target enhanced fossil energy systems: High Performance Materials; Sensors, Controls, and Cybersecurity; Modeling, Simulation and Analysis; Water Management; Energy Storage; and University Training and Research.
+NETL's Crosscutting Research Program matures novel technologies that can enhance the efficient performance and eliminate or reduce the environmental impacts of fossil energy power plants.
+On behalf of the U.S. Department of Energy's Office of Fossil Energy and Carbon Management (FECM), NETL pursues crosscutting research and development (R&D) by collaborating with other government agencies, world-renowned national labs, entrepreneurs, industry, and academic institutions.
+Efforts are focused on six primary research areas: High Performance Materials; Sensors, Controls, and Novel Concepts; Simulation-Based Engineering; Water Management; Energy Storage; and University Training and Research (UTR).

-The goals are to create transformational technologies that improve plant efficiency and security, reduce water consumption, and reduce costs, all under a single research umbrella.
-The research is leading to enhancements to the fleet such as improved plant efficiency, new ways to address the challenges of load following, better ways to counter cyber intrusions, and advancements in affordable, scalable technical solutions.
-Because of the broad scope of the Crosscutting Research Program's portfolio, its technologies often have applicability to other energy sectors such as oil and natural gas infrastructure and aviation (both commercial and military).
+The goals are to create transformational technologies under a single research umbrella that improve plant efficiency, flexibility, and security; reduce water consumption; reduce costs; and better enable dependable fossil power systems to maintain the stability and resilience of the electricity grid while maximizing use of variable renewable power sources.
+The research is leading to enhancements to the fleet such as new ways to address the challenges of load following, better ways to counter cyber intrusions, and advancements in affordable, scalable technical solutions.
+Because of the broad scope of the Crosscutting Research Portfolio, its technologies often have applicability to other energy-related sectors such as renewable and nuclear power generation, oil and natural gas infrastructure, and aviation (both commercial and military).

-On behalf of the U.S. Department of Energy's Office of Fossil Energy, NETL pursues crosscutting R&D by collaborating with other government agencies, world-renowned national labs, entrepreneurs, industry, and academic institutions.
 Crosscutting Research efforts include sponsorship of two long-running university training programs that prepare the next generation of scientists and engineers to meet future energy challenges.
 These are the University Coal Research (UCR) program and the Historically Black Colleges and Universities and Other Minority Institutions (HBCU-OMI) program.
 By working with students on the university level, the efforts ensure that key technologies in areas including advanced manufacturing, cybersecurity, smart data analytics, and high-performance computing will be integrated into fossil plants of the future.

-In combination, these investments in innovation, informed by private sector stakeholders, enable more comprehensive risk assessment and techno-economic analysis, increase the resiliency of the nation's fossil energy infrastructure, and enable the adoption of cutting-edge data technologies for plant owners and operators.
+In combination, these investments in innovation, informed by private sector stakeholders, enable more comprehensive risk assessment and techno-economic analysis, increase the resiliency of the nation's energy infrastructure, and enable the adoption of cutting-edge data harnessing technologies for plant owners and operators.